Position

 Introduction

-Position is a variable which controls a PositionedObject's absolute position.
-The PositionedObject is a Vector3, meaning PositionedObjects can be controlled on the X, Y, and Z axes.
-Position is a value which controls and returns the absolute position of a PositionedObject.
+The Position field is a PositionedObject's absolute position.
+It is a Vector3, meaning PositionedObjects can be controlled on the X, Y, and Z axes.
+Position is absolute even if the PositionedObject is a child (has a non-null Parent).

 Position and X,Y,Z properties

-The Position variable is a "mirror" variable for the X, Y, and Z properties on a PositionedObject.
+The Position field is another way of getting and setting the individual X, Y, and Z properties.
 In other words the following two lines are equivalent:

 // These do the same thing: